What you can do with Clinical Trials

 Clinical Trials uses open data APIs — no authentication required.

-It searches ClinicalTrials.gov study registrations and details, including conditions, interventions, sponsors, phases, recruitment status, eligibility, locations, contacts, outcomes, and posted results when available.
+Conditions, interventions, sponsors, phases, recruitment status, locations, eligibility, facility contacts, study design, and posted results when sponsors have uploaded them.

-Can patients use it to find recruiting trials?
+Can patients use this to find recruiting trials?

-It can help find candidate studies by condition, status, and location, then summarize eligibility and contact information.
-It does not replace medical advice from a clinician or study coordinator.
+Yes — filter by condition, recruiting status, and location, then read eligibility and contacts.
+This is not medical advice; confirm fit with a clinician or study coordinator.

 What does has_results mean?

-has_results means outcome data has been posted to ClinicalTrials.gov.
-Many completed studies do not have posted results, so registration status and result availability should be interpreted separately.
+It means outcome data was posted to ClinicalTrials.gov.
+Many completed studies never post results — treat registration status and result availability separately.

 Setup Instructions